CP1401/Practicals/prac_05/README.md

 **All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

+Write your answers for the early non-coding questions in a simple text file called `questions.txt`.

+## Reflection

+Your learning in this subject is not just about code, but about yourself and your process: how _you_ learn and what _you_ need to do to succeed.
+Now, take some time to reflect and think about your work, how you overcame problems and particularly your **process** for learning in this subject so far...

+When you reflect, consider what you have learned through experience, not just things that are clear in the teaching.
+Reflections must be personal.
+Be honest.

+**Answer the following questions to describe some lessons** you have learned about yourself and your learning in this subject up to now.

+1. What do you do that leads to your best learning in this subject?
+2. How are you going with getting the most out of the teaching in this subject in order to have the best learning experience?
+3. What is one thing that you need to change to more consistently do your best learning?

+# Python Coding - Checkpoint

 _How do you get better at programming?_
 Write more (good) programs!
 And watch/read/study more examples of good programs and programming.